the-great-abby/ai-ide-api/ONBOARDING.md

 - **Postgres Database** (`rules-postgres`):
   - Stores all rules, proposals, enhancements, and feedback
   - Runs in a Docker container for portability and consistency

-> **Note:** As of June 2024, the project has migrated from SQLite to Postgres for improved scalability and reliability.
-See CHANGELOG.md for details.

 ### MermaidJS Architecture Diagram
 ```mermaid